Life Insurance Frequently Asked Questions

 What illnesses or health conditions are not covered by life Insurance companies?

-When it comes to illnesses or conditions not covered by Life Insurance, several factors must be considered.
+Several factors must be considered when it comes to illnesses or conditions not covered by Life Insurance.
 While specific exclusions can vary between policies, certain elements commonly apply across the board.

 One common exclusion is related to deaths caused by substance abuse, such as drugs or alcohol, as well as deaths resulting from suicide.
 These are typically not covered by most life insurance policies.